 Ela Ferris – National Secretary, Familiar Justice.

-Ilona Kickbusch – Politician, PhD; Founding Director, Chair, Global Health Centre, Graduate Institute of International and Development Studies, Geneva.
+Ilona Kickbusch – Political scientist, PhD; Founding Director, Chair, Global Health Centre, Graduate Institute of International and Development Studies, Geneva.

 Julie Gelman – PhD candidate, Faculty of Business and Law, Swinburne University of Technology, Australia.